srishtigautam21/job-portal-frontend/README.md

 # This a job portal App

+Note : Reload the app once/twice to get the data.

 ## Functionalities

 1. Search job : Type the input given in navbar like "frontend developer" or "sde1/2/3" and press enter/ click on search icon.